Online applications may close earlier for courses with overwhelming responses.

-Fancy getting a headstart in today’s challenging and dynamic business environment?
-Immerse yourself in a broad-based business education with the Diploma in Business Practice (Business Administration).
-The industry-relevant curriculum covers areas including Communications & IT, Business Environment & Marketing, Business Analysis, Business Management and People Management.
-You will learn core business knowledge and relevant skills through a variety of teaching approaches.
-Emphasis is placed on acquiring a global outlook as well as problem-solving and analytical skills that will increase your employability across various industries in the private and public sectors.
+This industry-relevant curriculum covers Communications & IT, Business Environment & Marketing, Business Analysis, Business Management and People Management.
+You will learn core business knowledge and relevant skills through various teaching approaches.
+With an emphasis on acquiring a global outlook and problem-solving and analytical skills, this course will enhance your employability across multiple industries in the private and public sectors!

 At least 3 ‘O’ Level passes in the following subjects: